 “In the face of established and well-known health disadvantages for those with low incomes, the study nonetheless underscores the possibility for local initiatives to help people blunt the sharp edge of those adverse health consequences,” he wrote.
 “This is especially important not only because of the often remote prospects for tax and income policies required to level job and income profiles, but also because of increasing attention, incentives, and levers to support better coordinated community health initiatives.”

-Angus Deaton, Ph.D., a professor of economics and international affairs at Princeton University, also penned an editorial, noting the new research likely understates the widening gap between expected life expectancies of rich and poor.
+Angus Deaton, Ph.D., a professor of economics and international affairs at Princeton University, also penned an

 “Even if it is true that the fundamental causes of health are social and economic, there is every reason to focus on treatment and health behaviors in a country, even one as rich as the United States, where poverty is intractable and there is little immediate prospect of making the distribution of income more equitable,” he wrote.